 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the:

 - a) microSD card

 - b) base cover

 - c) battery

-- 3. CAUTION: Backup the data before removing the coin cell.
-Removal of coin cell will resets the BIOS and may cause No Boot, No POST or potential loss of data or lockout.
+- 3. CAUTION: Back up the data before removing the coin cell.
+Removal of the coin cell resets the BIOS and may cause No Boot, No POST, or potential loss of data.